 Exercise regularly

-Exercise may not be the first thing that comes to mind when you want to increase your energy levels.
-After all, when we're tired, exercise is the last thing we want to do.
-However, regular exercise can contribute to better energy levels overall.
-Increased heart rate and getting the blood flowing better is a signal to the body to release endorphins - these hormones are known for their positive effect on mood.
-In addition, the cardiovascular effects of regular exercise will improve circulation and oxygen delivery to vital tissues, organs and muscles, leading to a feeling of well-being.
-The mental health benefits of exercise are also well documented, so if lack of energy has a psychological cause, exercise can help improve self-esteem, reduce anxiety and depression and improve the body's response to stress.
+Exercise may not be the first thing you think of when you want to boost your energy levels.
+After all, when we’re tired, exercise is the last thing we feel like doing.
+However, regular exercise can help improve our overall energy levels.
+An increased heart rate and improved blood flow signal the body to release endorphins – hormones known for their positive effects on mood.
+In addition, the cardiovascular effects of regular exercise improve circulation and oxygen delivery to vital tissues, organs and muscles, which makes us feel better.

 Focus on a healthy diet

-It comes as no surprise that diet is a huge factor in our energy levels, after all the body is constantly using energy and nutrients to build, repair and replace our cells.
-But what is the best food to get more energy?
-We are happy to share some favorites!
-Complex carbohydrates are by far one of the best foods for getting more energy.
-Foods with complex carbohydrates provide glucose (the body's main source of energy) and plenty of fiber, releasing sugar slowly into the bloodstream so that there is not a large insulin response that causes the "sugar crash" feeling.
-Instead, complex carbohydrates provide energy that lasts after a meal and are among the best foods for more energy.
-Examples of foods with complex carbohydrates include whole grains, beans, oatmeal, sweet potatoes, quinoa, and most fruits and vegetables.
+It comes as no surprise that diet is a big factor in our energy levels, after all, our bodies are constantly using energy and nutrients to build, repair, and replace our cells.
+But what are the best foods to get more energy?
+We’re happy to share some of our favorites!
+Complex carbohydrates are by far one of the best foods to get more energy.
+Foods with complex carbohydrates provide glucose (the body’s main source of energy) and lots of fiber, and release sugar slowly into the bloodstream so it doesn’t create a huge insulin response that causes that “sugar crash” feeling.

-However, our list of foods that provide more energy does not stop here.
-Foods such as leafy greens, nuts and seeds, fatty fish (such as salmon and herring) and water are all nutritious foods that provide protein, healthy fats, vitamins and minerals that contribute to healthy energy levels.
+Our list of energy-boosting foods doesn't stop there, though.
+Foods like leafy greens, nuts and seeds, oily fish (like salmon and herring), and water are all nutrient-dense foods that provide protein, healthy fats, vitamins, and minerals that contribute to healthy energy levels.

-Include nutritional supplements that provide more energy
+Include supplements that provide more energy

 Restart your sleep cycle